sagemath/trac_to_gh/Issue 8299.md

 # Issue 8299: coercion and the bool type

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8299

 Original creator: robertwb